CRojas-2/CRojas-2/README.md

 <hr>

 <pre>
-💻 I am mainly a Backend Developer
+💻 I am mainly a Data Analyst
 📚 I have a Bachelors in Computer Science from the University of Dar Es Salaam 📝 I have a strong interest in Software Engineering and Design 🛠️ Currently working on a fintech solution with @PesaLock